bitcoinops/bitcoinops.github.io/_topics/en/generic-signmessage.md

 ## Optional.
 Use Markdown formatting.
 Multiple paragraphs.
 Links allowed.
 extended_summary: |
-  The [BIP322][] *generic signed message format* proposal is backwards compatible with the `signmessage` format implemented in early versions of the Bitcoin software, which is specific to the P2PKH address format.
-For other addresses types, it implements a generic system based on producing a signature in much the same way a wallet would need to produce a signature in order to create a valid transaction.
+  The [BIP322][] *generic signed message format* allows a wallet to sign a text string in almost the same way the wallet would produce a signature for a Bitcoin transaction.
+This means a signed message can be produced for any script or address that a wallet would be able to spend.
+Additionally, two or more wallets can cooperate to create a BIP322 signed message for multisig scripts.

+  When signing for legacy P2PKH addresses, BIP322 instead uses the traditional `signmessage` format that was first implemented in an early version of the Bitcoin software, making the proposal backwards compatible with existing software that verifies signed messages for P2PKH addresses.

 ## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"